vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     Notice how the **ServiceClient** connects using the **serviceConnectionString** defined earlier.
 The **InvokeMethod** is then called.

-1. Locate the `UNCOMMENT InvokeMethod method below here` comment.

-1. Uncomment and review the code that invokes the direct method.

     The **CloudToDeviceMethod** class encapsulates the information regarding the direct method - the method name, timeout, and payload.
 The **ServiceClient** instance created earlier is then used to invoke the direct method via the IoT Hub, returning a response object.
 A `response.Status` property value of `200` indicates success.

     > **Information**: The **ServiceClient** class encapsulates interaction with the underlying Azure REST APIs.
 You can learn more about the underlying REST API for invoking direct methods here - [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods).
 You can also find the additional status codes documented: